Hands-On Fundraising

 3. Notes

 Do you handle the actual responses that come in from donors?
-Do you look at the notes they might add on your response device?
+And do you look at the notes they might add on your response device?
 Do you see mail from donors addressed to your organization?

 I hope the answer is yes.
 Because the donors who take those extra steps really want to be heard.
 Knowing a donor wants to be heard is important information itself.
 What she wants to tell you is also important.